Evgeni Malkin Game Preview: Penguins vs. Lightning

 Malkin Season Stats Insights

-- In nine of 21 games this season, Malkin has scored a goal, and he has one game with multiple goals.
+- Malkin has netted a goal in a game nine times this season in 24 games played, including multiple goals once.

-- Malkin has a point in 12 of 21 games this season, with multiple points in five of them.
+- Malkin has a point in 14 games this season (out of 24), including multiple points five times.

-- Malkin has posted an assist in a game seven times this year in 21 games played, including multiple assists once.
+- Malkin has posted an assist in a game nine times this year in 24 games played, including multiple assists once.

-- Malkin has an implied probability of 64.5% to eclipse his point total based on the odds.
+- Malkin's odds on his point total prop carry an implied probability of 63.6% that he hits the over.

-- There is a 45.5% chance of Malkin having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, Malkin has an implied probability of 45.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.